cisar2218/whitecrop3d/README.md

 ## Notes for Developers
 - for further github actions
 ### Upload new version to PYPI
-- increment version here in `setup.py` file
+- increment version in `setup.py` file
 - `$ python3 -m build`
 - `$ python3 -m twine upload dist/*`
 - note: github secret must be provided to authorize upload (not added to github repo yet)